 And so did Sanichar, who was only 35 years old when his body gave in to tuberculosis in 1895.
 Though he ended up spending the majority of his short life in the company of other people rather than the animals that may or may not have raised him, he never fully adjusted to life at the orphanage.

-Whether completely true or embellished, Dina Sanichar’s story plucks at a similar string as Kipling’s The Jungle Book does.
-Namely, our fascination with the idea of someone being raised in a world that is completely different from our own.
+Whether or not he’s literally the real-life Mowgli, Dina Sanichar’s story shares striking similarities with Rudyard Kipling’s The Jungle Book — namely, our fascination with the idea of someone being raised in a world that is completely different from our own.